kirangeofran/tp/docs/UserGuide.md

 To extend by book title : `extend BOOK_NAME /by USER_NAME`

+* The command is case-sensitive, so `extend`, the book title and user name must be typed exactly.

 To extend by book index : `extend INDEX /by USER_NAME`

+* The `INDEX` of the book can be seen using the default list command which is `list /sortby default`.
+* The command is case-sensitive, so `extend` and the user name must be typed exactly.

+Note:

 * The due dates of books can only be extended, if they are already borrowed.
-* The INDEX of the book can be seen using the list function.
 * The system will output a message confirming the successful extension of the borrowing period,
 * along with the new due date.